-Nicholas J. Frederick (email@example.com) is an assistant professor of ancient scripture at BYU.
+Nicholas J. Frederick (firstname.lastname@example.org) was an assistant professor of ancient scripture at BYU when this was published.

 Latter-day Saints have long had a complicated relationship with the King James Bible.
 Quoting the eighth article of faith, we embrace it as “the word of God,” yet we also maintain a distance from it through the declaration that our belief in its level of inspiration extends only “as far as it is translated correctly.”
 Our gauge for what constitutes “the word of God” tends to be Latter-day scripture—if certain verses from the Bible reflect the teachings of the Book of Mormon or the Doctrine and Covenants, then those verses are inspired and probably “translated correctly.”
 If verses from the Bible promote ideas that aren’t supported or are absent from the Book of Mormon or the Doctrine and Covenants, those verses are often dismissed as obsolete or not “translated correctly.”
 Further complicating the issue is the reality that the King James Bible has become rather obsolete in the twenty-first century, due less to issues of translation but even more to problems with textual transmission.
 The number of New Testament manuscripts available to textual critics today far outnumbers what the translators of the King James Bible had available in the early years of the seventeenth century, and many of these manuscripts reach further back into the second and third centuries of Christianity.
 As a result, newer translations such as the New International Version or the New Revised Standard Version are both more accurate and more readable than the King James Bible.